cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ## Root Certificates

-By default, Boxfuse uses the **same root certificate bundle as the latest version of Firefox**.
+By default, CloudCaptain uses the **same root certificate bundle as the latest version of Firefox**.
-Additionally Boxfuse also includes the **root certificates for Amazon RDS**, so you can connect securely to RDS databases out of the box.
+Additionally CloudCaptain also includes the **root certificates for Amazon RDS**, so you can connect securely to RDS databases out of the box.

 You can, however, ship your own set of root certificates, by placing them in a KeyStore inside the Zip file as `/conf/cacerts`.
 If you use SBT or Typesafe Activator, this means your `cacerts` KeyStore file should be put into the `conf` directory.
-Boxfuse will then automatically configure the JRE to use these instead.
+CloudCaptain will then automatically configure the JRE to use these instead.

 <pre class="filetree"><i class="fa fa-folder-open"></i> my-play-app
   <i class="fa fa-folder-open"></i> conf